Skip to content

 Me glancing up from trying to deal with aligning the pallets in the windchest.

-One of the first photos of the wind chest.
+One of the first photos of the wind reservoir.

 My very first pressure gauge in literal inches of water.
-I upgraded to actual wc/in gauges after this.
+I upgraded to actual wc/in gauges after this but it was fun to see in principle.

-Wind reservoir/regulator complete, first iteration.
-This is still in service, just with a downstream fine tuner.
+Wind reservoir complete, first iteration.
+This is still in service, just with a downstream fine tuning from the wind regulator.

 My blower (for now); a retired inflatable jumpy castle blower, which works rather well, and is designed for partially-static loads and long duty cycles.